satcar77/lithophane-maker/readme.md

 ### Lithophane Maker for 3D printing.
-Implementation in pyqt and opengl
+Implementation in PyQt and Opengl

 ![Screenshot](screenshot.jpg)